Post Release Services

 We assist families when they are at their most vulnerable—when they need guidance through the complex process to reunite with their children.
 To ensure children are reunited into safe and secure homes, their caregivers must first be thoroughly screened.
 Potential caregivers in Northern California come to our site for the following services, free of cost:

-Fingerprinting and help with the Family Reunification Packet
+Safe Release Support and help with the Family Reunification Packet

 Referrals for much-needed resources such as immigration legal services, health care, mental health services, and school enrollment.